department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/auth-diagrams-notes/READMDE.md

-# Auth Diagram [WIP]
+# Auth Diagram and explinations [WIP]

-Basic Auth Diagrams to aid in conversations around these idea

 ## ID.me

-[ID.me](https://github.com/department-of-veterans-affairs/devops/blob/master/docs/External%20Service%20Integrations/ID.me.md)is one of the our authentication providers.
+[ID.me](https://github.com/department-of-veterans-affairs/devops/blob/master/docs/External%20Service%20Integrations/ID.me.md)is the authentication provider.

 ID.me uses a basic SAML exchange to provide authorization for a user.
 A user can sign in with a variety of credentials, including [DS Logon](), [My Health-eVet](), or [ID.me]().
 Currently the VA is trying to get to reduce those 3 providers to only use one, ID.me

 ![diagram of SAML](id.png)

-Much of the authication and authorization happen over on
+Much of the authorization and authorization on an external system (ID.me) and we (vets api and va.gov) consume the authorized user using SAML.

+For a more detailed breakdown, head over to [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/login/user-login/login-data-flow.md)

 ## My Healthy-eVet